 The Short Version

-For users who may not be aware of the existence of support resources in the Player Menu, you can anticipate their challenge and put a Launcher directly where additional guidance may be needed.
-The actions that Launcher start are guaranteed to get higher usage and have a greater impact.
-Learn more about other engagement tools.
+For users who may not be aware of the existence of support resources in the Player Menu, you can anticipate their challenges and place Launchers directly where additional guidance may be needed.
+The actions that Launchers start get higher usage and have a greater impact.

 - Play a Walk-Thru: Give users the option to start a Walk-Thru immediately from an FAQ page